Houston Newcomer Guide Logo

 Adjacent to The Woodlands, Magnolia was settled in the late 1840s and today calls itself “the community of unity.”
-It has been awarded Recognized Scenic City Certification by Scenic Texas.
-Magnolia retains its smalltown charm even as it becomes a popular location for large-lot communities, especially those that can accommodate horses.
+It has been awarded the Recognized Scenic City Certification by Scenic Texas.
+The area retains its small-town charm even as it becomes a popular location for large-lot communities, especially those that can accommodate horses.

 The central business district is known as “Magnolia Town Center” and is located along FM 1488 and FM 1774.